Pfzuo/Path-Hashing/README.md

 > *Low request latency.* Path hashing incurs low latency for insertion, deletion, and query requests, due to only probing the nodes in several levels.
 The flat-addressed storage structure in path hashing allows all nodes in a read path to be read in parallel from NVMs, which has the time complexity of O(1).

-## Implementation

-The physical storage structure of path hashing is simple and efficient without pointers.
-Path hashing is implemented in a flat-addressed one-dimensional structure.
-The leaf nodes in the level *L* are stored in the first *2^L* positions in the one-dimensional structure.
-The level *L-1* is stored in the following *2^{L-1}* positions, and so on.

 ## Usage